4 Data Wrangling with dplyr

 [1] 0.006660364

 Only 0.6% of comic characters identified as LGBTQ (at least as of 2014).
 This is well below 7.1%, the percentage of U.S. adults who self-identify as lesbian, gay, bisexual, transgender or something other than heterosexual according to a 2022 Gallup Poll.
 (This is even below the 2012 estimate of 3.5%.)
-This suggests that the LQBTQ population is likely underrepresented in comic culture.
+This suggests that the LGBTQ population is likely underrepresented in comic culture.

 4.4.1 Filtering on Multiple Attributes